pydisasm

 In the left panel, you see instructions that result from decoding bytecode a library routine from the xdis package.
 Because the the decompiler doesn’t call a command-line routine but instead uses a library API, it has a disassembly structure.
 On the left we are showing the print representation corresponding to the command-line utility.

 From this disassembly structure, we need to massage a little and repackage the information to put in a form for parser input.
 This is shown in the right panel.
 Even though the two look almost the same, internally they are different structures.
-On the left is output of phase 1, and on the right is parser input in phase 2.
+On the left is the output of phase 1, and on the right is the parser input in phase 2.

 Parsing will be coming up in the next slide.